 - 1. The Application was deemed complete on November 14, 2023. - 2.
-The Applicant paid all applicable fees- (Exhibit 24). - The proposed development is a major site development that requires a Land Development Permit, based on the total area of disturbance and the number of residential units created, as stated on the Land Development Permit application (Exhibit 1). - 3.4.
-The Board finds that the proposed development is a major subdivision. - 4-5.
-The Planning Board finds that 165-69 Planned Group Development does not apply and the application will be reviewed as a proposed attached residential conditional use in the LDR District. - 5-6.
-The Planning Officer notified the applicant of the necessary items to submit for final subdivision approval on December 6, 2023. - 6.7.
-The final subdivision application was submitted on December 11, 2023. - 7.8.
-The Planning Officer first notified the applicant of recommended modifications to the final subdivision plat on December 18, 2023. - 8-9.
+The Applicant paid all applicable fees.
+(Exhibit 24). - 3.
+The Planning Board reviewed the Maine Woods project as a major subdivision. - 4.
+The Planning Board found that §165-69 Planned Group Development did not apply, and that the application would be reviewed as a proposed attached residential conditional use in the LDR District. - 5.
+The Planning Board reviewed the Project as a major site development. - 6.
+On December 5, 2023, the Planning Board reviewed the criteria, voted on and approved the major subdivision preliminary plat. - 7.
+The Planning Officer notified the applicant of the necessary items to submit for final subdivision approval on December 6, 2023. - 8.
+The Applicant submitted their application for major subdivision final plat approval on December 11, 2023. - 9.
+The Planning Officer first notified the applicant of recommended modifications to the final subdivision plat on December 18, 2023. - 10.
+On December 19, 2023, the Planning Board reviewed and voted on the criteria required for conditional use as an attached residential project in the LDR district, the general criteria for conditional use, and the criteria for land development approval. - 11.
+The applicant submitted the modifications to the application for major subdivision final plat approval as requested by the Planning Officer, in multiple parts prior to December 27, 2023. - 12.
 The City Engineer reviewed the final subdivision plat and provided a written report on December 27, 2023.